yaqwsx/KiKit/doc/stencil.md

 - files for manufacturing steel stencils in a fabrication house with 3D printed aligning jig.

+# Special Options For Both Types of Stencils

+KiKit allows you to ignore components from the stencil by specifying `--ignore` followed by a comma separated list of components' references to exclude.
+Pads of these components will not appear in the stencil.
+This is useful, when you do not want to populate all components.

+The second common option is `--cutout` followed by a comma separated lists of components' references.
+For these components, the stencil will contain a cutout based on the component courtyard.
+This is useful when you have already pre-populated board and you want to populate more components -- e.g., when your assembly house does not have a special IC and you populate it yourself and also, when you do a board repair.

 # 3D Printed Stencils

 I wrote [a blog post about the 3D printed self-registering